Peter Heywood

-Captain Peter Heywood (6 June 1772 – February 1831) was a Royal Navy officer who was on board during the mutiny of 28 April 1789.
+Peter Heywood (6 June 1772 – February 1831) was a Royal Navy officer who was on board during the mutiny of 28 April 1789.
 He was later captured in Tahiti, tried and condemned to death as a mutineer, but subsequently pardoned.
 He resumed his naval career and eventually retired with the rank of post-captain, after 29 years of honourable service.